 Signed a contract with the Calgary Stampeders of the CFL in 2012.

 Nicknamed the “Gunslinger” dating back to his high school playing days, Mitchell earned a spot on Calgary’s roster in 2012.
-Not only that, but after an impressive training camp and preseason -- as well as an injury to starter Drew Tate -- the rookie earned playing time during the regular season for Calgary.
-He came off the bench to rush for a touchdown and execute a successful fake field goal attempt against Montreal on July 12, then helped direct the Stampeders to a come-from-behind 32-31 overtime win over Saskatchewan on July 19.
-In Calgary’s first five games of the season, he completed 2-of-5 passes for 11 yards and rushed eight times for 27 yards and a pair of touchdowns.
+He picked up where he left off, rallying the Stampeders to an enormous rally on July 20, 2013, as Calgary stormed back from a 24-point deficit for a 38-27 victory over the Montreal Alouettes.
+He completed 7-of-13 passes for 49 yards and two TD, plus had a 26-yard run.
+Used in short-yardage situations, he had seven carries for 35 yards through the first four games of the 2013 season.
+In 2012, Mitchell dressed as a backup quarterback for all 18 regular season games, two playoff games and the Grey Cup (a 35-22 loss to Toronto).
+He was used as the Stamps’ short-yardage quarterback and ran the ball 34 times for 67 yards and five touchdowns.
+He also completed 12-of-21 pass attempts for 168 yards and two touchdowns.
+In the playoffs, Mitchell ran the ball three times for six yards and two touchdowns in the West semifinal and five times for seven yards and one touchdown in the West final.
+In the West final, he also completed a 42-yard pass to Maurice Price, who came up just short of the goal-line.
+In the Grey Cup, Mitchell came off the bench to finish the game and completed 6-of-9 passes for 80 yards and a touchdown and also threw for a successful two-point conversion.
+He came off the bench to rush for a touchdown and execute a successful fake field goal attempt against Montreal on July 12, 2012, then helped direct the Stampeders to a come-from-behind 32-31 overtime win over Saskatchewan on July 19, 2012.
 As an EWU senior in 2011, Mitchell won the Walter Payton Award presented by The Sports Network to the top player in FCS.
 In 2011, the senior led the FCS in four categories, including passing yards (4,009) and touchdown passes (33) on his way to breaking four school records.
 He broke EWU’s record for single season passing yards with 4,009, which ranked 17th in FCS history and fifth in Big Sky Conference history.
 Mitchell was named to eight All-America teams as a senior, earning first team honors on six of them.
 He was the top quarterback on teams selected by The Sports Network, American Football Coaches Association, Walter Camp, Associated Press, Phil Steele Publications and Beyond Sports College Network.
 Also, Mitchell earned third team honors from collegesportsmadness.com and honorable mention on The College Sporting News Fabulous Fifty All-America team, and won the Elite Quarterback Award from College Football Performance Awards.
 The 19 wins in 2010 and 2011 combined are the most back-to-back by an Eastern team in school history, so no quarterback has been as successful as Mitchell.
 Mitchell also had the rare opportunity to play the 2011 season with his older brother Cory Mitchell, a freshman wide receiver who finished with 19 catches for 310 yards and a pair of scores.
 Mitchell played in the National Football League Players Association Collegiate Bowl on Jan.
 21, 2012 (he completed 8-of-15 passes for 110 yards, one touchdown and no interceptions).

 Renard Williams – Defensive Line – 2008-09-10-11